-On 5 February 2021, BNPP filed with the AMF its unaudited consolidated financial statements (in French and English) for the year ended 31 December 2020, which, by virtue of this Fifth Supplement, is incorporated in, and forms part of, the Base Prospectus.
+On 5 February 2021, BNPP filed with the AMF its unaudited consolidated financial statements (in French and English) for the year ended 31 December 2020, which, by virtue of this Third Supplement, is incorporated in, and forms part of, the Base Prospectus.

-The "DOCUMENTS INCORPORATED BY REFERENCE" section on pages 89 to 99 of the Base Prospectus is amended as follows:
+The "DOCUMENTS INCORPORATED BY REFERENCE" section on pages 64 to 82 of the Base Prospectus is amended as follows:

-- (a) the word "and" at the end of paragraph (n) is deleted; - (b) the "." at the end of paragraph (o) is deleted and replaced with ";"; - (c) the following paragraph (p) is added under paragraph (o): - "(p) BNPP's unaudited consolidated financial statements (in French and English) for the year ended 31 December 2020 (the "2020 BNPP Unaudited Financial Statements"),"; - (d) the following table is inserted immediately following the table entitled "SEVENTH AMENDMENT TO THE BNPP 2019 UNIVERSAL REGISTRATION DOCUMENT (in English)" (which was added to the Base Prospectus by virtue of the First Supplement):
+- (a) the word "and" at the end of paragraph (l) is deleted; - (b) the "," at the end of paragraph (m) is deleted and replaced with ";"; - (c) the following paragraphs (n), (o) and (p) are added under paragraph (m): - "(n) the sixth Amendement au Document d'Enregistrement Universel au 31 décembre 2019 (in English) (other than the sections entitled "Persons Responsible for the Universal Registration Document" and the "Table of Concordance") with filing number D.20-0097-A06 (the "Sixth Amendment to the BNPP 2019 Universal Registration Document (in English)"); - (o) the seventh Amendement au Document d'Enregistrement Universel au 31 décembre 2019 (in English) (other than the sections entitled "Persons Responsible for the Universal Registration Document" and the "Table of Concordance") with filing number D.20-0097-A07 (the "Seventh Amendment to the BNPP 2019 Universal Registration Document (in English)"),; and - (p) BNPP's unaudited consolidated financial statements (in French and English) for the year ended 31 December 2020 (the "2020 BNPP Unaudited Financial Statements"),"; - (d) the table entitled "SECOND AMENDMENT TO THE BNPP 2019 UNIVERSAL REGISTRATION DOCUMENT (in English)" starting on page 80 of the Base Prospectus is amended as follows: - (i) by the deletion of the row entitled "5.4 Strategy and objectives" under the heading "5.
+Business Overview" and its replacement with the following: